Tuition Refund/Repayment Schedule for Withdrawal from Courses or the University

 - Outside financial aid resources, if appropriate

 Actual calculations for required repayment will be done in the Business Office.
-Calendars of the semester to allow you to determine what percentage of the semester has been completed on any one day are also available.

 Credit Drop (but not withdrawal from the university)

 (For financial aid recipients) If your enrolled credits change your aid will be adjusted—if necessary—to correctly reflect your current enrollment status (i.e., full-time, three-quarter time, half-time).
 You will be held to the financial aid academic progress standards based on your total enrolled credits.